Least Common Multiple Of 9 And 5

 2. Fractions: LCM is essential when adding or subtracting fractions with different denominators.
 The LCM of the denominators is used as the common denominator, making it easier to perform the arithmetic operations.

 3. Manufacturing: In manufacturing processes, LCM can be used to coordinate machines or processes that operate at different rates.
-For example, if one machine completes a task every 9 seconds and another completes a task every 5 seconds, the LCM helps determine when both machines will complete their tasks simultaneously, which can be critical for synchronization.
+As an example, if one machine completes a task every 9 seconds and another completes a task every 5 seconds, the LCM helps determine when both machines will complete their tasks simultaneously, which can be critical for synchronization.

 5. Computer Science: In computer science, LCM is used in various algorithms, such as those involving time complexity analysis and resource allocation.
 It is also used in cryptography and data compression techniques.